CesiumGS/3d-tiles/specification/TileFormats/Instanced3DModel/README.md

 ### Coordinate system

 By default glTFs use a right handed coordinate system where the _y_-axis is up.
 For consistency with the _z_-up coordinate system of 3D Tiles, glTFs must be transformed at runtime.
+See [glTF transforms
-See [coordinate reference system](../../README.md#gltf) for more details.
+](../../README.md#gltf-transforms) for more details.

 ## File extension and MIME type